R-Gravity/Pew-Pew-Game/README.md

 If you are interested watch Tim's video first.
 Enjoy.
 04.04.2022: Added health bars and displayed health in %.
-05.04.2022: Added crit chance, minor balance changes.
+05.04.2022: Added crit chance, minor balance changes. fixed lower edge of hitbox